Twocoolguy/BrickThrower/README.md

 # BrickThrower v1.3.0 Source

 BrickThrower is a simple plugin for Minecraft Servers where you can throw bricks with right click.
+For more advanced information please visit our wiki here: https://github.com/Twocoolguy/BrickThrower/wiki

 ## Contributing
 There is now a new branch called "wip".
 This branch will be for any kind of update (bug patches, supporting new versions of minecraft, and documentation).
 Any change I make to the code will go to that branch.
 Any pull requests made that are accepted will also go to this branch.
 Once there is enough changes (which is under my discretion as to what constitutes as "enough") the wip branch will be merged into the main branch and I will release an update onto spigot (after testing of course).
 For any big changes to the plugin please make a suggestion on our discord server here: https://discord.gg/TyZM6ePB65